armeniki/TeleCardEmulator/README.md

 Please refer to the ISO-7816 standard and enclosed instructions to determine the positions of these pins on the PCB you are using.

-## Limitations & Current Issues
+## Limitations

-At this point, the emulator should only provide enough data to allow the payphone terminal to recognise it and display the monetary units available.
-Eventually an authentication routine will be included.
+At this point, the emulator will only data to allow the payphone terminal to recognise it and display the monetary units available.
+Making this work also depends on the type of payphone you are using.

-Unfortunately, there is a major issue with the sketch and details can be found on the Issues page.
+## Authentication
+There is an authentication mechanism which is used to let the payphone know that the card is legitimate and can be used to pay for the call.
+This process involves an 8-byte DES key stored in the payphone, which is used to authenticate the card.
+In addition, once this is done, the payphone also checks that the card's serial number is within the range of accepted cards.
+This is because some telcos use the same DES key to decrypt/authenticate these cards and simlpy restrict their use via card number ranges.
+This is something that I have not implemented in this release.